11 Party Etiquette Tips to Make you the Perfect Guest

 7. Give a helping hand

-Offer to help the host but do not take over from them.
+Offer to help the host but don’t take over from them.
 Besides, help can be all sorts of little things, e.g. keeping lonely guests entertained, taking part in any proposed activities and following the host’s instructions on seating arrangements.

 8. Don’t strike a pose